Hybrid pickup truck options in the U.S.: 6 current & 4 future models

 Price

 Firstly, hybrid powertrains cost more than ICE-only powertrains.
-In the case of the 2023 Ford F-150, the Powerboost hybrid variant commands a premium of USD 4,495 in the XL SuperCrew configuration.
-Even though the entire cost difference isn’t attributed to the hybrid engine, ICE models generally start at a much lower price, making them attractive to customers.
+In the case of the Ford F-150, the Powerboost hybrid variant commands a premium of USD 3,560 in the XLT SuperCrew 5.5-ft. configuration.
+Even though the entire cost difference isn’t attributed to the hybrid engine, Internal Combustion Engine (ICE) models generally start at a much lower price, making them attractive to customers.

 Maintenance

-While hybrids deliver extra mpg, the fuel savings cost may not offset the additional purchase price, at least for the first few years, which can also be off-putting for buyers.
+While hybrids deliver extra mpg, the cost savings from fuel efficiency may not offset the higher purchase price, which can also be off-putting for buyers.
 Moreover, a hybrid will contain a battery, which may need replacement during ownership.
 If the battery warranty period is over, it might cost customers a hefty price to get it replaced—a problem second or third owners may face.

 All-Electric trucks are on their way

 Another reason for limited hybrid truck options is the transition towards pure EVs.
 There are already more electric pickup trucks in the pipeline than hybrid trucks on sale.
-With increased climate consciousness, sky-rocketing fuel costs, and more awareness about the benefits of EVs, carmakers are betting big on pure-electric trucks.
-This segment will be flooded with around 15 options by mid-decade, which may affect the growth of the hybrid truck market.
+With increased climate consciousness, skyrocketing fuel costs, and more awareness about the benefits of EVs, carmakers are betting big on pure-electric trucks.
+This segment will have more than a dozen options by the end of this decade, which may affect the growth of the hybrid truck market.

 Hybrid trucks may not have been popular so far, but carmakers and consumers seem to embrace different electrification forms in the journey toward carbon neutrality.